learn-docker/presentations-1/README.md

 - Blank lines
 - Multiple modules listed (One module per line)

+Notes:

-Note: Modules will be compiled into the final presentation in the order listed
+- Modules will be compiled into the final presentation in the order listed
+- The engine will merge all listed modules into the final index.html (whether or not the slides were created using HTML or Markdown)

 #### Example presentations files